almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 ### I don't have the money to spend on a certification or practice materials.
 What should I do?

 Consider the money that you spend on getting a certification as an investment on yourself.
 That being said, do not go cheap on yourself.
-Any investment that you make in yourself, will get you better opportunities if done correctly.
+Any investment that you make in yourself, will qualify you for better opportunities if done correctly.

 Depending on which certification that you are going for, sometimes there are vouchers available that will reduce or eliminate the cost of the exam and/or study materials.
-Check with the certificate issuer about any vouchers or other offers they have to reduce the expenditure for taking the certification exams.
+Check with the certificate issuer about any vouchers or other offers they have to reduce or eliminate the expenditure for taking the certification exams.

 ### I have Google and AWS (or other multiple non-related) certifications and cannot get a job.
 Why is this?

-As an interviewer explained to me once... you have a lot of in a lot of areas.
+As an interviewer explained to me once... you have a lot of knowledge in a lot of areas.
 You will have greater success if you specialize in a few areas than trying to know it all.

 In other words, if you have several certifications in AWS and none in Google or Azure, then you will be better qualified for and more likely to get hired for an AWS role, because you would be considered as a specialist in AWS.

 For example, you have an issue with your car.
+You have identified two mechanics that can do the repair.
-Would you take to the mechanic that also is a paralegal or would you take it to the mechanic that works at two different car dealerships?
+All things equal (cost, years of experience, etc), would you go with the mechanic that also is a paralegal or would you go with the mechanic that works at two different car dealerships?
 It is obvious that you would take it to the latter because s/he has more experience with cars than the former.
 The same applies when it comes to tech.
 Specialize in one technology stack and you will have a greater chance of getting opportunities that you apply for.